 - Emotional happiness is a feeling related to an experience.
-For example when your child is excited by a movie, by a trip to an amusement park, or even delighted by a cookie.
+For example, when your child is excited by a movie, a trip to an amusement park, or even delighted by a cookie.

-- Moral happiness is more related with virtue and philosophical views.
-It means that when your child lives a good and proper life full of moral meaning, then he will feel deeply satisfied and content.
-Dan Gilbert uses the Greek word eudaimonia to exemplify it, and it translates to “good spirit […] human flourishing [and] life well lived”.
+- Moral happiness is more related to virtue and philosophical views.
+It means that when your child lives a good and proper life full of moral meaning, then they feel deeply satisfied and content.
+Dan Gilbert uses the Greek word eudaimonia to exemplify it and it translates to “good spirit […] human flourishing [and] life well lived”.

 Knowing this information clarifies what happiness means, but the question remains: what makes people happy?
 And is there a formula we can follow?

-One thing is for certain though, if you want your child to be happy, you should try to promote your baby’s social skills in order to learn to socialize effectively.
-This means, teaching him how to make friends by being a good friend, and then teaching him how to keep them.
+One thing is for certain though, if you want your child to be happy, you should try to promote their social skills to learn to socialize effectively.
+This means, teaching your little one how to make friends by being kind and attentive, and then teaching them how to keep and nurture their relationships.
 As you might suspect, many ingredients go into creating socially smart children –too many to count!
-However, there are two factors that have the strongest backing in scientific literature and are the most predictive for social competency: emotional regulation and empathy.
-To promote this in your child, teach him to be thoughtful, kind, sensitive, cooperative, and forgiving.
-That way, he will be more likely to have lasting friendships and, therefore, a better shot at happiness.
+However, two factors have the strongest backing in scientific literature and are the most predictive for social competency: emotional regulation and empathy.
+To promote this in your child, teach them to be thoughtful, kind, sensitive, cooperative, and forgiving.
+That way, they will be more likely to have lasting friendships and, therefore, a better shot at happiness.